MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-location-auditing.md

 1. Set **Enable Location Tracking**  to *Yes*.
 2. Enter a **Refresh Interval (seconds)** - indicates how frequently the system checks the user’s location; however, it doesn’t indicate that “Geolocation Tracking” records will be created.
 60 to 300 seconds is recommended based on your business needs.
 3. Configure tracking times to meet your business needs.
-In the screenshot example, we have it configured so that tracking happens 24 hours a day, every day.
+In the screenshot example, we have it configured so that tracking happens 24 hours a day, every weekday.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service, showing the geolocation settings.](./media/mobile-location-geolocation-settings.png)